allcentury/switch_gear/README.md

 ## Forthcoming

-1. A middleware in Sidekiq using this gem
-2. Better in memory support for async tasks
+1. Better in memory support for async tasks
-3. More examples
+2. More examples
-4. More documentation
+3. More documentation

 ## Development